KambezJ/KambezJ/README.md

 💬 I am fluent in English, Spanish, Dari, and Farsi.
 <BR>
 <BR>
-🔭 I’m working on expanding my skills and earning certifications in Cybersecurity.
+🔭 I’m working on expanding my skills and earning certifications in Cybersecurity and Python.
 <BR>
 <BR>
 💻 I’m currently learning about Networking and AI.